-The network will be coordinated by Knowledge 4 All Foundation and UNESCO Chair in AI in close collaboration and with the generous support of IDRC.
+The network will be coordinated by Knowledge 4 All Foundation and IDRC in close collaboration with UNESCO Chair in AI.

 Artificial Intelligence (AI) has the potential to alter our world and to advance human development, with dramatic implications across every sector of society.
 According to PWC, AI could provide a 15.7 trillion-dollar boost to the world’s GDP by 2030 and is already bringing major advancements to the way we learn, conduct business and monitor our health.